-Draft Recommendation - Criteria for the Certification of Grower Groups:
+Criteria for the Certification of Grower Groups

-In order to be certified as a grower group, the following conditions must be met:
+The NOSB recommends that, in order to be certified as a grower group, the following conditions must be met:

-- The producers must be located in close geographic proximity to one another. - The crops and farming practices of the groups must be uniform and reflect a consistent process or methodology, using the same inputs. - The groups must be managed under one central administration that is uniform and consistent. - Grower groups must establish and implement an internal control system (quality system), with supervision and documentation of production practices and inputs used at each member's operation to insure compliance with the USDA's National Organic Standard. - Grower groups must have a program of education to insure that all members understand the US National Organic Standard and how it applies to their specific operations. - Grower groups must utilize centralized processing, distribution, and marketing facilities and systems.
+- The crops and farming practices of the producers must be uniform and reflect a consistent process or methodology, using the same inputs. - The group must be managed as a legal entity under one central administration that is uniform and consistent. - Participation in the group is limited to producers who sell all of their organic production through the group. - Producers who are certified as part of a grower group do not possess individual certificates.
+Rather, the grower group is certified as a unit. - Grower groups must establish and implement an internal control system (quality system), with supervision and documentation of production practices and inputs used at each producer's operation to insure compliance with the USDA's National Organic Standard. - Grower groups must ensure that all members understand the US National Organic Standard and how it applies to their specific operations. - Grower groups must utilize centralized processing, distribution, and marketing facilities and systems.